buba447/solartracer-485/README.md

 used RS-232 and a different protocol. see https://github.com/xxv/tracer.

-This repo is a fork of [epsolar-tracer](https://github.com/kasbert/epsolar-tracer/) The epsolar-tracer repo had a few bugs and an outdated linux driver that didnt work with the Raspberry Pi 3.
+This repo is a fork of [epsolar-tracer](https://github.com/kasbert/epsolar-tracer/)

 Linux driver for Exar USB UART
 ------------------------------
-Heres how to install the driver for a usb to rs-485 similar to the one [found here]() The [xr_usb_serial_common](https://github.com/buba447/solartracer-485/xr_usb_serial_common_lnx-3.6-and-newer-pak/) directory contains the makefile and instructions that will compile properly on Rasbian OS on a raspberry pi 3.
+Heres how to install the driver for a usb to rs-485 similar to the one [found here]() The [xr_usb_serial_common](https://github.com/buba447/solartracer-485/xr_usb_serial_common-1a/) directory contains the makefile and instructions that will compile properly on Rasbian OS on a raspberry pi 3.
 Before compiling be sure to install the linux headers with
 `sudo apt-get install raspberrypi-kernel-headers`

 After installing the headers be sure to `sudo bundle` then `sudo make`.